Greek court rules deliberations in suit against Reuters invalid

 Reuters Global Head of Communications, Barb Burg, said: "The Court dismissed the bank's case on a technicality, because the bank failed to properly bring Reuters into the case.
 Equally important, however, the bank has not proven its case against Reuters or that the article at issue contained any falsehoods or inaccuracies.
 We continue to stand by our reporting."

 The Reuters special report, headlined "A Greek banker's secret property deals" and published on Apr.
-2, (PDF version: link.reuters.com/nun47s), reported Piraeus had rented at least seven properties that were owned by a series of private investment companies directed among others by the wife and two children of the bank's non-executive chairman, Michalis Sallas, and financed by Piraeus bank loans.
+2, ; PDF version:reported Piraeus had rented at least seven properties that were owned by a series of private investment companies directed among others by the wife and two children of the bank's non-executive chairman, Michalis Sallas, and financed by Piraeus bank loans.

 The article was based on a study by Reuters of Greek corporate records and company statements, documents filed in Greek land registries and interviews with legal, accounting and property experts.